daizoru/node-evolve/README.md

 It works by walking over the AST tree and applying random mutations.

-So, yes: if you attach it to a higher-level genetic algorithm library (there are some on GitHub), this is genetic programming.
+So, yes: if you attach it to a higher-level genetic algorithm library (there are some on GitHub), you can use it for GP (genetic programming).
+Actually, this is dynamic meta GP, since you could grow, say, a program which dynamically mutate and replicate itself at runtime.
 How cool is that?

 Outside military and partying purposes, you can use it to find better parameters, or even new algorithms, thanks to its complex mutation features.